lebigot/realtime_annotate/README.rst

 Downloading `realtime_annotate.py <realtime_annotate.py>`_ is
 sufficient for installing this program.
-It only uses standard modules (of Python 3.4+), which are generally installed along with Python.
+It only uses standard modules (of Python 3.4+)—they are generally installed along with Python.

 Two example configuration files are provided: